The University of Colorado College of Nursing enrolls more than 950 undergraduate and graduate students.

 15th in the U.S. for the overall master’s program

 5th in the nation for the Pediatric Nurse Practitioner (PNP) specialty option

 Several programs are involved with Western Interstate Commission for Higher Education (WICHE) and provide in-state tuition for students from qualified states.

-Master’s specialties include adult-gerontology nurse practitioner, adult-gerontology clinical nurse specialist, family nurse practitioner, family psychiatric mental health nurse practitioner, health care informatics, nurse midwifery, nursing leadership and health care systems, pediatric nurse practitioner, women's health care nurse practitioner.
+Master’s specialties include adult-gerontology nurse practitioner, adult-gerontology clinical nurse specialist, family nurse practitioner, family psychiatric mental health nurse practitioner, health care informatics, nurse midwifery, nursing leadership and health care systems, pediatric nurse practitioner and women's health care nurse practitioner.

 The college has a 30-year history of distance education, especially serving citizens of Colorado, and many courses may be taken online.
 The RN to BS and two master’s options can be completed totally online.

 The college features active faculty practices at more than 12 primary care, case management, consultative and nurse midwifery sites.

 The College of Nursing has three endowed chairs and three endowed professorships.
 Eighteen faculty are fellows of the American Academy of Nursing, and 10 are fellows in specialty and practical societies.

 Two national centers are housed within the school: The National Resource Center for Health and Safety in Child Care and the National Center for Children, Families and Communities.

 For years, the college was located on the University of Colorado Health Sciences Center campus at 9th Avenue and Colorado Blvd. in Denver.
-The college moved to the new University of Colorado Anschutz Medical Campus in Aurora, Colorado., in December 2007.
+The college moved to the new University of Colorado Anschutz Medical Campus in Aurora, Colo., in December 2007.